Starship lands in the ocean with its engines firing for the first time, bringing Elon Musk one step closer to Mars

 SpaceX's ambitious mega-rocket, Starship, just proved that it can not only fly into space but also survive the extreme plummet back to Earth mostly intact.

-For the first time on Thursday, both stages of the rocket — the Super Heavy booster and Starship rocket — reached a major new reusability milestone when they both landed in the water after launch.
+On Thursday, both stages of the rocket — the Super Heavy booster and the Starship rocket — reached a major reusability milestone when they both landed in the water after launch.

-Super Heavy landed in the Gulf of Mexico minutes after lift-off.
-But Starship's splashdown is even more impressive.
-The rocket ship flew into space, briefly cruised above Earth, and screamed back through the atmosphere at about 17,000 mph, enduring ultra-heated plasma lashing it at temperatures up to 3,500 degrees Fahrenheit.
+Super Heavy landed in the Gulf of Mexico minutes after liftoff.
+But Starship's splashdown was even more impressive.
+The rocket ship flew into space, briefly cruised above Earth, and screamed back through the atmosphere at about 17,000 mph, enduring plasma lashing it at temperatures of up to 3,500 degrees Fahrenheit.

 Whatever happened, the ship completed its mission by sinking into the ocean.